sabeydeedaya/docs/pages/dashboard/agency-view.md

 	An Agency does not have access to change their own permissions, access billing or SSO.

-The "Agency" view of a Branch account is the second level of entity access and is intended for Branch accounts that work with agencies - both full AORs and limited - that buy media on their behalf.
+The "Agency" view of a Branch account is another additional level of entity access and is intended for Branch accounts that work with agencies - both full AORs and limited - that buy media on their behalf.
+Agency view allows the Agency to manage its own team within the Branch dashboard.
+Agency team members can switch between the Agency view and the App view at any time.

+**The Agency view is for managing account-level functionality; e.g. managing agency team members and access.
+Toggle to the [App view](app-view.md) to access the majority of your day-to-day needs for creating links and viewing reporting.**

+!!! info "Agencies in App View"
+	Due to the nature of allowing third parties access to your data, we've included certain restrictions for Agency users when in App View.
+For more detail, please see [Agencies in App View](/dashboard/app-view/#agencies-in-app-view)

 When viewing your Branch account via the Agency entity, you can access (either edit or read-only) the following functionality: